ethereum/populus/docs/dev_cycle.part-03.rst

 -------------------

 The simplest definition of a contract is a compiled program that runs on the Ethereum blockchain.
-It's a bytecode of instructions, saved on the blockchain, that a blockchain node can run.
+It's a set of bytecode instructions, saved on the blockchain, that a blockchain node can run.
 The node gives this program a sandbox, a closed environment, to execute.

 In a way, if the blockchain is the OS, then a contract is an executable that runs by the OS.